syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Appearance-and-Styling.md

 ## Scroll of the Grid inside Tab

-The tab control used for navigations can use any controls inside its content.
+The tab control used for navigations can render any controls inside its content.
 We have adding our Grid control inside tab content section.
+The tab property `HeightAdjustMode` set to `None` and set tab `height`.

 The following code example is used to render the Tab control with Grid control.